nikhil-96/2AMD15-Big-Data/README.md

-# 2AMD15-Big-Data
+# 2AMD15 Big-Data Project
-2AMD15 - Big Data Project
+Discovery of multivariate correlations with three variables